CDCgov/tostadas/docs/user-guide/submission_guide.md

 new\_field\_name: TOSTADAS will replace the field name in your metadata Excel file with this value.
 (Example application: you get weekly metadata Excel files and they specify 'animal\_environment' but NCBI expects 'animal\_env'; you can specify this once in the JSON file and it will be changed on every run.)

+!!! note
-**Note**: All fields for the BioSample package Pathogen.cl.1.0. are already in the metadata template.
+    All fields for the BioSample package Pathogen.cl.1.0. are already in the metadata template.

 ### Built-in BioSample package profiles